feathersui/feathersui-starling/documentation/help/markdown/list.md

 The following properties are available on some layouts:

--   Avoid setting [`useVirtualLayout`](../api-reference/feathers/layout/IVirtualLayout.html#useVirtualLayout) set to `false`.
+-   Ensure that [`useVirtualLayout`](../api-reference/feathers/layout/IVirtualLayout.html#useVirtualLayout) is always set to `true`.
 When a layout is virtualized, only the item renderers that are visible will be created, with possibly an extra item renderer or two to ensure that the number of item renderers remain stable during scrolling to avoid garbage collection.
 This results in a significantly reduced number of display objects for Starling to loop through when rendering every frame (becoming more and more effective as the length of the list's data provider increases).

 -   Set the [`autoHideBackground`](../api-reference/feathers/controls/Scroller.html#autoHideBackground) property to `true` to automatically set the `visible` property of the background skin to `false` when the list's item renderers will completely obscure it.
 This results in one less display object for Starling to render and may be able to reduce draw calls in some situations.
 Hiding the list's background is only possible when the item renderers are fully opaque (no transparency) and when they are sized to fully cover the background of the list (with a justify alignment and no padding, for instance).
 If the item renderers have any transparency or don't completely cover the background, then this property should not be enabled.